Sam-Bro/work_scheduler_SB/README.md

 Unit 05 Third-Party APIs, creating a day planner. using the moment.js library to create a day planner with hour blocks which can be edited and saved.

-A personal portfolio has been recreated using Bootstrap CSS framework to improve site quality and responsiveness, using the following guidlines:
+A personal day planner has been recreated utilising the moment.js API and JQuery, using the following guidlines:

 * The current day is displayed at the top of the calendar